Swayam-code/GrowFi-Frontend/README.md

 ## Acknowledgments

-- Financial data is simulated for demonstration purposes
+- Financial data is both real (when available) and simulated for demonstration purposes
 - Icons provided by Heroicons
+- Uses Financial Modeling Prep API for some market data